Interstate 49: Southern Louisiana segment

 The Louisiana Department of Transportation and Development (DOTD) is working to extend I-49 from Lafayette southeast to New Orleans along the route of US 90, which is a divided four-lane highway between the two cities.
 This segment is listed under High Priority Corridor 37.
 Some portions, such as the freeway between Morgan City and the Raceland area, are already built to Interstate standards.

 In the Lafayette area, the project is divided into two projects, the I-49 Lafayette Connector and the expansion of US 90 from Lafayette Regional Airport to the LA 88 interchange.
 The I-49 Lafayette Connector underwent a Supplemental Environmental Impact Statement study and Conceptual Design Study due to refinements to the alignment originally approved in the February 2003 Record of Decision.
 It is planned to be a six-lane elevated freeway, mostly utilizing the Evangeline Thruway corridor, except for a segment paralleling the BNSF/Union Pacific railroad line to serve the downtown area.
 Planning for this segment has been ongoing for decades, but construction has been delayed numerous times due to local opposition.
 The most recent attempt to begin construction was halted due to federal officials launching a civil rights investigation into the project in early 2023.
 The rest of the freeway from the airport to LA 88 will be an at-grade six-lane freeway with a 2 mi segment of eight-lane elevated freeway through the suburb of Broussard.
 Work on this segment began on November 15, 2022.

 US 90 between LA 88 and LA 182 west of Wax Lake is already widened to Interstate standards, including a former at-grade intersection with LA 318 south of Jeanerette, which was converted to a grade-separated interchange with frontage roads for local access.
 From Wax Lake to the Atchafalaya River bridge at Morgan City, US 90 is a four-lane divided at-grade expressway.
 A supplemental environmental impact statement (EIS) is ongoing to expand that segment to interstate standards.

 The Raceland–New Orleans segment of the proposed I-49 South was originally approved in 2008 with a Record of Decision for a fully elevated freeway on a mostly new alignment along the entire length.
 However, in 2014, DOTD launched a study to consider less expensive alternatives and to expedite design and construction of that segment.
 The resulting design changes greatly reduced costs by incorporating much of the existing US 90 corridor, except bypasses of Des Allemands and Paradis, and a revised connection with I-310/LA 3127.

-In the immediate New Orleans area, I-49 is planned to follow the route of US 90 Bus., much of which is an elevated freeway.
-US 90 Bus. follows the Westbank Expressway through Westwego, Gretna, and Algiers.
-It then crosses Crescent City Connection over the Mississippi River into Downtown New Orleans and continues onto the Pontchartrain Expressway to an interchange with I-10.
-"Future I-49" signage is along US 90 and US 90 Bus.
+In the New Orleans area, Interstate 49 is planned to follow the route of U.S. Route 90 Business, much of which is an elevated freeway.
+US 90 Business follows the Westbank Expressway through Westwego, Gretna, and Algiers before crossing the Crescent City Connection over the Mississippi River into downtown New Orleans.
+The route then continues onto the Pontchartrain Expressway to an interchange with Interstate 10.
+"Future I-49" signage is posted along US 90 and US 90 Business.